LykkeCity/Trading-API/source/includes/_public-api.md

 ### Response

-Array of order books by instruments:
+Array of Order Books by instruments:

 Property | Type | Description
 -------- | ---- | -----------